trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ```

 #### Secp256k1
-1. Secp256k1 public keys MUST be converted to a verification method with a type of `JsonWebKey` and `publicKeyJwk` property whose value is generated by decoding the CESR representation of the public key out of the KEL and into its binary form (minus the leading '1AAA' or '1AAB' CESR codes) and generating the corresponding representation of the key in JSON Web Key form.
+1. Secp256k1 public keys MUST be converted to a verification method with a type of `JsonWebKey` and `publicKeyJwk` property whose value is generated by decoding the [[ref: CESR]] representation of the public key out of the KEL and into its binary form (minus the leading '1AAA' or '1AAB' [[ref: CESR]] codes) and generating the corresponding representation of the key in JSON Web Key form.

 For example, a KERI AID with only the following inception event in its KEL: